 China's enormous carbon footprint

-- 20%of the world's climate pollution originates in China.
+- Over 25%of the world's climate pollution originates in China

 EDF's long history with China

-Over the past two decades, EDF Vice President Dan Dudek and his team have helped China establish a variety of market-based incentives to trim emissions, and increase enforcement of environmental laws.
+Over the past two decades, EDF has helped China establish a variety of market-based incentives to cut emissions and strengthen enforcement of environmental laws.

-These projects are part of the reason Dudek, an expert on cap-and-trade markets, earned a coveted spot on China's highest international advisory body on the environment, which reports directly to the Premier every year.
+These projects are part of the reason that EDF has served as an advisor on China's highest international advisory body on the environment, which reports directly to the Premier every year.

 Successes we've helped with